thearsenik/EasyNDK-for-cocos2dx/README.md

 Don't forget to tell Visual Studio you depend on EasyNDK project and to add jansson and EasyNDK folders to include paths by:

-1. Right click on the solution > properties
+1. Right click on your project (your vcxproj) > properties
 2. In the left tree view select Common properties > Framework and References
 3. Click on the "Add References" button
 4. Check libEasyNDK project